divio/divio-cloud-docs/introduction/django-05-services.rst

 The final test is to try it all in the cloud.
 Revert the ``DEFAULT_STORAGE_DSN`` to its local value (``file:///data/media/?url=%2Fmedia%2F``) and commit your code changes in the usual way.

-Then, push your local media and database to the cloud:
+Then, deploy the changes and push your local media and database to the cloud:

 ..  code-block:: bash

+    divio project deploy
     divio project push media
     divio project push db